Please read the guidelines in full. There are 18 points.

 7. Don’t cite papers published in journals with questionable practices or in unreliable preprint repositories (e.g. viXra).

 8. Always quote a primary or firsthand source over a secondary or secondhand one.
 If a primary or firsthand source isn’t available, make sure there is more than one secondary or secondhand source and that they are all reliable.
-If you are discussing the results of a preprint paper, please say so.
+If you are discussing the results of a preprint paper or a peer-reviewed paper, please say so explicitly.

 9. To the extent possible, quote scientists working outside the West as independent experts, unless you have specific reasons to quote a particular scientist.
 Avoid speaking to the same set of people over and over again.